BrazilOfficial Name: Federative Republic of Brazil

-Brazil requires the use of seatbelts for everyone in the car.
-Brazilian federal law requires car seats for all children under the age of 7 ½.
-From age 7 ½ years to 10, children cannot ride in the front seat of the car, and must be in the back seat wearing a seatbelt.
+- Everyone in the vehicle must wear a seatbelt.
+Brazilian federal law requires child seats for all children under the age of 7 ½.
+From age 7 ½ years to 10, children must only ride in the back seat.

 - Drivers must yield the right of way to cars on their right.
 Compliance with stop signs is rarely enforced, so many motorists treat them as yield signs.
 It is common for drivers to turn or cross one or more lanes of traffic without warning.

-Driving Under the Influence: Under Brazil’s Lei Seca (“Dry Law”), drivers with any measurable content of alcohol in their blood are in violation of the law.
-Checkpoints are often set up in urban areas where randomly chosen drivers are required to exit their vehicles and perform a breathalyzer test.
-In addition to legal penalties, those found to have any evidence of drinking will have their cars impounded.
+- Under Brazil’s Lei Seca (“Dry Law”), you cannot operate a vehicle with any measurable blood-alcohol level.
+Checkpoints are often set up in urban areas, and randomly chosen drivers are required to perform a breathalyzer test.
+Those in violation are subject to legal penalties and having their vehicle impounded.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Brazil’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Brazil’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page